Chief and Executive

 Deputy Chief Raj Gill

-Originally from Sparwood, British Columbia, Deputy Chief Raj Gill joined the Royal Canadian Mounted Police in 1990 before joining the Calgary Police Service in February 2020 as a senior executive with 29 years of comprehensive experience in police leadership and management.
+Originally from Sparwood, British Columbia, Deputy Chief Raj Gill joined the Calgary Police Service in February 2020 after a 29-year career with the Royal Canadian Mounted Police.
+He come to CPS with comprehensive experience in police leadership and human resources management.

-In 2019, Deputy Chief Gill was appointed as the senior executive responsible for RCMP National Human Resources Programs in operational divisions.
+In 2019, Deputy Chief Gill was promoted to Assistant Commissioner and appointed as the senior executive responsible for RCMP National Human Resources Programs in operational divisions.
 In this role, he provided leadership and direction to all operational human resource functions and services across Canada and was responsible for developing strategic organizational plans and activities to continue the modernization of RCMP human resource programs and service delivery.

 Deputy Chief Gill holds a diploma from Lethbridge College in Criminal Justice, a certificate in Advanced Program in Management, Leadership and Strategy from the University of Manitoba, and a certificate in Executive Leadership Development Program from the University of Alberta School of Business.
 He is currently working towards a Masters of Business Administration.